-Matthew Collins is a voice coach working with clients who range from prisoners and business people to members of the Women’s Institute.
-He is also a professional speaker and presenter.
+Matthew Collins is a voice coach who works with clients ranging from prisoners and business people to members of the Women’s Institute.

 For ten years he was ‘Special Assignments Man’ on BBC2’s The Travel Show – a curious low-budget-travel job.

 Each week a stunned Matthew was given tickets, money and a surprise travel assignment – anything from a week in a French nudist camp to a six-days-and-nights coach journey to Athens and back (with only a half-hour break in Athens).

 He also presented on Wogan, Open Air, This Morning, Well Worth A Visit… And (his Alan Partridge moment) an Anglia TV quiz show.
 He then brought up two sons alone, wrote books and articles about their travails and travels, and ran prison Fathers Workshops.

 Once his sons were teenagers, he did an MA in Voice Studies at the Central School of Speech and Drama.
 There he met RSC Voice Director, Cicely Berry, who completely changed his life: On learning he worked with prisoners, she invited him to her home for masterclasses and inspired him to do Shakespeare in prison.

 This led to voicework with numerous non-thespians – from prisoners, to police officers, to Women’s Institute members.
 (And he still loves helping everyone explore their voices by speaking wonderful words aloud – their own presentations; a Shakespeare speech; a great story or poem.)

 Matthew runs online and in-person Voice Courses; Community Poetry-Speaking sessions; and Explore Shakespeare by Speaking Him workshops for schools and social organisations.
 He also does online and in-person commercial work.
 This includes corporate Voice Clubs.
 And public speaking sessions for local authorities and law firms.